DC Visits School, Checks SOPs Implementation - UrduPoint

 DC Visits School, Checks SOPs Implementation

+Deputy Commissioner Syed Masood Nouman Thursday visited the Government High School, Ahmedabad to inspect implementation of the standard operating procedures (SOPs) regarding COVID-19

-CHINIOT, (UrduPoint / Pakistan Point News - 27th May, 2021 ) :Deputy Commissioner Syed Masood Nouman Thursday visited the Government High School, Chak No 125 JPA, to inspect the implementation of the standard operating procedures (SOPs) regarding COVID-19.
+CHINIOT, (UrduPoint / Pakistan Point News - 3rd Jun, 2021 ) :Deputy Commissioner Syed Masood Nouman Thursday visited the Government High School, Ahmedabad to inspect implementation of the standard operating procedures (SOPs) regarding COVID-19.

+He went to the classrooms to welcomed students and inquired about their studies.

-He also directed the administration to ensure the best cleanliness arrangements in the school and washrooms.
+He directed the administration to ensure the best cleanliness arrangements in the school and washrooms.

 The school head teacher was also present.